jffz/docker-ebot/README.md

 docker-ebot
 ================

-Dockerise eBot (https://github.com/deStrO/eBot-CSGO) for ease of use.
+Dockerised eBot (https://github.com/deStrO/eBot-CSGO) for ease of use.

 Pre-Requisites
 --------------